athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 }
 ```

-As I noted, the above is a valid React class component.
-As you can see, it's also verbose and error prone.
-For these reason JavaScript introduced ES6 classes to the language:
+While the above is a valid React `Class Component`, it's also verbose and error prone.
+For these reasons JavaScript introduced ES6 classes to the language:

 ```javascript
 class Welcome extends React.Component {